tidyverse/tidyverse.org/content/blog/duckplyr-1-0-0/index.md

 -   Create individual "duck frames" using *conversion functions* like [`duckdb_tibble()`](https://duckplyr.tidyverse.org/reference/duckdb_tibble.html) or [`as_duckdb_tibble()`](https://duckplyr.tidyverse.org/reference/duckdb_tibble.html), or *ingestion functions* like [`read_csv_duckdb()`](https://duckplyr.tidyverse.org/reference/read_file_duckdb.html).

-Then, the data manipulation pipeline uses the exact same syntax as a dplyr pipeline, with the exact same semantics.
+In both cases, the data manipulation pipeline uses the exact same syntax as a dplyr pipeline, with the exact same semantics.
 The duckplyr package performs the computation using DuckDB.

 <div class="highlight">